TheLat/MemoryManager/README.md

 * Detects And Frees Arbitrary Graphs With No External References:  Yes, see RefCount
 * Debugging-friendly:  Yes
 * Handles Dynamic Arrays Of Length Zero:  Yes
+* Dynamic Array Resizing Updates Other Pointers To The Same Dynamic Array:  Yes
 * Ability To Pack Tables To Smallest Possible Length:  **No**
 * Ability To Start Tables At Previous Maximum Load:  **No**
 * Threadsafe: **No**